Chicago, IL, USA

 Moe Zoyari is an Iranian-American photojournalist, who has worked for several international news agencies around the world.
 He started his work as a photographer at the age of 14.
 After covering Iran’s nuclear program, earthquakes, political turmoil, he expended to cover events in Middle East, Europe and the Unites States.

 At the age of 21, he won the Award of Excellence of Picture of the Year International (POYi).
 He has worked for United Press International (UPI), and British Broadcasting Corporation (BBC) since 2005.
-He is now a freelance photographer based in San Francisco.
+He is now an independent photographer with bases in Chicago, and Berlin.

 A man sitting in his vintage car backs up in traffic in Havana, Cuba on May 10, 2015.
 The U.S. has formally dropped Cuba from the list of state sponsors of terrorism as the Obama administration is expected to announce an agreement with Cuba to reopen embassies and restore diplomatic relations severed more than five decades ago, The Telegraph reported.
 Moe Zoyari

 It has been over 50 years since Martin Luther King delivered his famous ” I Have A Dream” speech on August of 1963.
 Many things has changed in the U.S. Even though many people know USA as the land of free and a superpower, many disagree that right to order of assassination of U.S. citizens by the current president, arbitrary justice, warrantless searches and war crimes has changed the face of the US that we knew.
 Plus over 48 million Americans live in poverty, according to a special report by the Census Bureau.
 This photo story looks at the US citizens that still have a dream.
 (This Story was shot in color, but is being published here in black and white).
 Photos: Moe Zoyari

 Afghanistan: A Beautiful Land at War